-Sankaku Park located in Amerika-mura, Osaka, literally means “Triangle Park” and is more commonly known as “Sankaku-koen.”
+Sankaku Park is located in Osaka’s Amerika-mura area.
+Its name literally means “Triangle Park” and is more commonly known as Sankaku-koen.
 Officially its name is “Mitsu-Park,” but nobody refers to it as that.
 It’s a famous meeting point because it’s located in the center of fashionable Amerika-mura, where young people hang out.
 You can easily get there in 5 minutes from Shinsaibashi Station.

-While visiting Sankaku Park, you’ll see many Tako-yaki stands and the popular ones are “甲賀流”(Koga-ryu), “元祖どないや”(Ganso-donaiya), “しらんがな!!”(Shirangana!! literally, “Who cares!!”), and many others.
-During the weekdays, getting served is usually easy, but on weekends it’s often very crowded with long waiting lines.
-It’s definitely worth the wait though.
+While visiting Sankaku Park, you’ll see many takoyaki stands.
+The popular ones are “甲賀流”(Koga-ryu), “元祖どないや”(Ganso-donaiya), “しらんがな!!”(Shirangana!! literally, “Who cares!!”), among many others.
+During the weekdays, getting served is usually easy.
+It might take more time on weekends but it’s definitely worth the wait.

-The aroma of the sauce, dried skipjacks, and the smoke will stimulate your appetite and your stomach will start to growl.
-Don’t worry though, the crackling sound when frying Tako-yaki and the lively voices of the staff will drown out that growling sound.
+Smell the sauce and the dried skipjacks, and your stomach will soon start to growl!
+Don’t worry though, the crackling sound when frying takoyaki and the lively voices of the staff will drown out that growling sound.

-Another great attraction at the park is it’s comedic performances.
-If you’re lucky enough, you can enjoy the show while eating delicious Tako-yaki.
+Another great attraction at the park is its comedic performances – Osaka is home to many famous comedians and its inhabitants are famous for their sense of humor.
+If you’re lucky enough, you can enjoy a show while eating delicious takoyaki.

 2-11-34 Nishi Shinsaibashi, Chuo-ku, Osaka